initpy/go-book/functions.rst

     | max(4, 5) = 5

-Our function *MAX* takes two input parameters A and B, and returns a single int.
+Our function *MAX* takes two input parameters A and B, and returns a single *int*.
 Notice how we grouped A and B's types.
-We could have written: MAX(A int, B int), but it's shorter this way.
+We could have written: MAX(A int, B int), however, it is shorter this way.

 Notice also that we prefered not to name our output value.
-We just specified its type (int)
+We instead specified the output type (*int*).

 A function with two ouput values
 --------------------------------